into your inbox

-October 5, 1918: the day French aviator Roland Garros was killed in action during World War I
+October 5, 1918: the day French aviator Roland Garros was killed during World War I

 Every day Tennis Majors takes you back in time to celebrate a great moment in tennis history.
 Today, we go back to 1918, when Roland Garros, after whom the French Open venue was famously renamed, was shot down